 Push notifications or social pressure, such as the fear of missing out or the need for checking and comparing the number of likes and followers, catches the user's attention over and over again.

 How should it be instead?

-Quality over quantity.
+My conclusion: Quality over quantity.
 We should consume the right amount of good content.
-The goal is balance, which requires mindful action.
+The goal is balance.
+But this requires mindful action.

 How would social media have to look like in order to support this kind of behaviour?

 As a potential solution to the problem, I designed "Mello", an alternative social media app.

 It is aimed at those who experience negative effects with social media, but at the same time do not want to be without it.
 Mello helps the user to use the app in a mindfull and reflective way.
 It reduces and shapes the content, slows down the activity and supports the user in maintaining a healthy attachment.

 The organization and reduction of the content, as well as more friction in the interface design, gives the user the possibility for more concious behaviour.

 The starting page does not as usually show an endless feed.
 Instead, it displays the newest five posts of different categories.
 Endless scrolling is not possible.
 A reducted and organized feed enables more depth.